MotokiAmano/KOmega-Gallery/Simple/L12_Heisenberg/README.md

  ## Description

-Sample code for obtaining eigenvalues using Sakurai-Sugiura (SS) method.
+Sample code for perfoming BiCG method.

 ## How to compile